Flea00012/SDA8-delivery-app/README.md

 ```
 The app should launch on port 3000.

 There are 3 pages for the application.
-The Home Page is where Jhon Doe will enter his name and when he clicks on the display packages button, he gets a list of all his packages.
+The Home Page is where the user (Jhon Doe) will enter his/her name and when he/she clicks on the display packages button, he/she gets a list of all the packages.
+There are two more pages under-development: these are the Login Page, and the SignUp page.
+These require a backend to be built and will be done in NodeJS or Java Spring.

 ## Features